What is your WIDI use case?

 Basically WIDI Uhost offers all wireless MIDI solutions for class compliant USB MIDI devices.

-- Solution 1: Connect MIDI devices with only USB device
+- Solution 1: Connect MIDI devices that operate only as USB client

 Plug WIDI Uhost in your class compliant USB MIDI device and transmit MIDI over Bluetooth between your MIDI hardware and BLE MIDI devices.

-- Solution 2: Connect MIDI devices with USB host
+- Solution 2: Connect MIDI devices that operate as USB host

 Plug WIDI Uhost in the USB host of your MIDI instrument and add advanced Bluetooth MIDI to your MIDI hardware.